-- 1. Please wait for Parking Lot Supervisors to safely open your car door and escort your child/children out of the car. - Please remember ONLY RIGHT TURNS allowed when exiting the Tully Road Parking Lot (for safety reasons NO LEFT TURNS) - 3.
+- 1. Please wait for Parking Lot Attendants to safely open your car door and escort your child/children out of the car. - Please remember ONLY RIGHT TURNS allowed when exiting the Tully Road Parking lot (for safety reasons - NO LEFT TURNS) - 3.
 NO Parking in ANY Red Tow Away Zones.
 These are Fire Lanes and we would not want any of our GVA parents to get a costly ticket.

-Woodrow Road Drop Off (Opens at 7:45 AM - Closes at 8:15 AM)
+Woodrow Road Drop Off (Opens for Pedestrian Use ONLY at 7:45AM)